$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Introduction

 \section{Introduction}

-Given a document or multiple documents in a source language (e.g., English), cross-lingual summarization consists of producing a summary in a different target language (e.g., Czech or German) \cite{wang2022survey}.
+Given a document or multiple documents in a source language (e.g., English), cross-lingual summarization \cite{wang2022survey} aims to generate a summary in a different target language (e.g., Czech or German).
 It enables the rapid dissemination of relevant content across speakers of other languages.
-For instance, providing summaries of English news articles to Czech or German speakers; or producing summary descriptions of products, services, and knowledge only available in other languages.
+For instance, providing summaries of English news articles to Czech or German speakers; or making available to English speakers the content of product and service descriptions in foreign languages.

 Recent years have seen tremendous progress in abstractive summarization \cite{rush-etal-2015-neural,zhang2020pegasus} thanks to advances in neural network models and the availability of large-scale datasets \cite{nytcorpus,hermann-nips15,grusky-etal-2018-newsroom}.
 While initial efforts have focused on English, more recently, with the advent of cross-lingual representations \cite{crossling-ruder.et.al2019} and large pre-trained models \cite{devlin-etal-2019-bert,liu-etal-2020-multilingual-denoising}, research on multilingual summarization (i.e.,~building monolingual summarization systems for different languages) has also gained momentum \cite{chi2019crosslingual,scialom-etal-2020-mlsum,aharoni2022mface}.